OpenFusionist/staking-docs/docs/getting-started/ethpillar/ethpillar.md

 For advanced users who need to manage multiple keys simultaneously, we provide a batch sending [tool](https://github.com/OpenFusionist/staking-batch-depositer).

+In this section, we have recorded a [video guide](https://www.youtube.com/watch?v=QyIT_9w7Ae4) for user reference.

 ## Withdraw Deposit

 EthPillar integrates with [ethdo](https://github.com/wealdtech/ethdo) to facilitate the withdrawal process for Validators within the TUI.

 To withdraw, run `ethpillar`, select `Validator Client -> Generate Voluntary Exit Messages (VEM)` and `Validator Client -> Broadcast Voluntary Exit Messages (VEM)`, and follow the instructions.

+In this section, we have recorded a [video guide](https://www.youtube.com/watch?v=bekwo-BfQ-8) for user reference.

 :::note
 EthPillar will withdraw all keys located in your specified validator keys folder.